dkg/PGPy2/docs/source/installation.rst

 Windows
 -------

-PGPy has not been formally tested on Windows.
+PGPy2 has not been formally tested on Windows.
 I see no reason why it wouldn't work, but your mileage may vary.
-If you try it out and run into any issues, please submit bug reports on the `issue tracker <https://github.com/SecurityInnovation/PGPy/issues>`_!
+If you try it out and run into any issues, please submit bug reports on the `issue tracker <https://github.com/dkg/PGPy2/issues>`_!

 Linux
 -----